 In fact, the trick to flips is not making them look like an HGTV house but making them look good on a budget.
 Many people ask me to analyze a deal for them, but they cannot answer basic questions about the house:

 - What are the carrying costs?

 - What will the selling costs add up to?

 - How long will the project take?

 If you do not know the answers to these questions, you should not be flipping yet—you should still be learning.

 How can you find the money to flip your first house?

-The biggest question most people ask starting out is how do they find the money?
+The biggest question most people ask when starting out is how do they find the money?
 There are many lenders for house flips, even though house flips are harder to finance than most properties.
 No matter what kind of lender you use, you will most likely need some money to flip a house.
-It is very hard to get through the project entirely with other peoples money.
-If you are wholesaling that is another story, but not flipping.
+It is very hard to get through the project entirely with other people’s money.
+If you are wholesaling, that is another story, but not with flipping.

 Here are some options for paying for a fix-and-flip:

 A lot of house flip shows do not account for any financing costs when they show the numbers.
 It would be great if we all had unlimited funds and could pay cash for everything, but most of us cannot.
-You do not just have to pay for the house when you use cash, but also the repairs, the taxes, the insurance. the utilities, and more.
+You do not just have to pay for the house when you use cash.
+You also must pay for the repairs, the taxes, the insurance. the utilities, and more.